sonic-net/SONiC/doc/voq/dynamic_host_hld.md

   Note: system_port string to system_port key is cached in redis by fpmsyncd (local cache / process cache).
 It is highly useful for any message coming from Zebra where the information is coming only a string.

-  2. SONiC must response to any GET_ENCAP query from Zebra. fpmsyncd walks over neighbors in system_neighbor table and reply back all locally learned neighbor to Zebra using ADD_ENCAP / DELETE_ENCAP messages.
+  2. SONiC must respond to any GETENCAP query from Zebra. fpmsyncd walks over neighbors in system_neighbor table and reply back all locally learned neighbor to Zebra using ADD_ENCAP / DELETE_ENCAP messages.

 On Ingress device (where the forwarding chain is setup based on BGP download), the following is required: